-plus airfare to Brisbane and from Sydney.
+plus airfare to and from Australia.

 Surfers Paradise, Fraser Island, Brisbane, On the Wallaby Lodge, Cairns, Great Barrier Reef, Sydney